dcmox/moxy-tasks/README.md

 MoxyTaskScheduler is a task/job scheduler class.
 Define a set of tasks (Functions or Web Workers) with scheduled times, pass them into MoxyTaskScheduler, and let it do its job.

 ## Class Methods
+* constructor(tasks: IMoxyTasks[]) - Specify the tasks you want to run on initialization
 * start() - Starts the task scheduler
 * stop() - Stops the task scheduler
 * getTasks() - Retrieves the current list of tasks
 * getWorkers() - Retrieves the list of workers spawned
-* add(task: IMoxyTask) - Adds a task to the task queue
+* add(task: IMoxyTask, interrupt: boolean = false) - Adds a task to the task queue.
+Setting interrupt to true will cause the queue pointer to reset back to the highest priority item after sorting
 * remove(labelOrId: string, date?: Date) - Removes a task from the task queue
 * next() - Increase the queue pointer
 * previous() - Decrease the queue pointer
 * peek() - Retrieve the next task in the queue
+* rewind() - Resets the queue pointer back to the first item in the queue
-* sort() - Sort the tasks by priority, done automatically as you add tasks
+* sort() - Sort the tasks by priority.
+Done automatically on intialization.
+Sort causes a rewind() event to occur
 * sortSchedule(task: IMoxyTask) - Sorts the scheduled times in a task, this is done automatically
 * errorLogs() - Retrieve error logs associated with running tasks or web workers